 The drive is quite scenic, consisting of a mix of bushland and pine tree rejuvenation plantations.
 The inland track provides access to the Gallagher Point and Poverty Creek camping areas, perfect spots for a picnic lunch or morning tea.
 Lighthouse Reach at the far northern end of the inland track is also a lovely spot to pull over and take a dip in Pumicestone Passage.

-The Northern Access Track at the far end takes you straight out onto the Bribie Ocean Beach were your beach driving experience can commence!
+The Northern Access Track at the far end takes you straight out onto the Bribie Ocean Beach where your beach driving experience can commence!

 There's no denying that beach driving is an unforgettable experience, however, it is one which should not be attempted by inexperienced four wheel drivers.